Asplenia: Travel measures

 In addition to the normal immunizations advised for the countries to be visited, Group A meningococcus should be included if visiting countries of particular risk (e.g. sub-saharan Africa).
 The non-conjugated Meningitis A and C vaccines usually used for this purpose give only 3 years coverage and provide less-effective long-term cover for Meningitis C than the conjugated form already mentioned.

 Those lacking a functional spleen are at higher risk of contracting malaria, and succumbing to its effects.
-Travel to malarial areas will carry greater risks and is best avoided.
+Travel to malarial areas carries greater risks and is best avoided.
 Travellers should take the most appropriate anti-malarial prophylaxis medication and be extra vigilant over measures to prevent mosquito bites.

-The pneumococcal vaccinations may not cover some of the other strains of pneumococcal bacteria present in other countries.
-Likewise, their antibiotic resistance may also vary, requiring a different choice of stand-by antibiotic.
+The pneumococcal vaccines may not cover some other strains of Pneumococcal bacteria present in other countries.
+Likewise, their antibiotic resistance may vary, requiring a different standby antibiotic.